Next planned opening: Fall 2020

 Amounts and terms

-The funds shall be transferred to the office of research of the supervisor’s university, and the university shall pay the postdoctoral researcher according to its own compensation rules.
+The funds shall be transferred to the office of research of the supervisor’s university, and the university shall pay the student according to its own compensation rules.
 For projects that require ethics approval, the funds shall only be paid out once the approval is granted.
 Some projects may require specific agreements (e.g. pertaining to intellectual property).

 Funding may be cut, withheld, delayed or rescinded under the circumstances outlined in the letter of award.